National Motorway Awareness Course (NMAC)

 This course is aimed at drivers who have been caught committing an offence on smart motorways (a section of motorway that uses active traffic management techniques to actively manage the flow of traffic).

-The course is 4 hours long and aims to make smart motorways safer and more efficient, providing a better experience for people who use them and work on them.
+The course aims to make smart motorways safer and more efficient, providing a better experience for people who use them and work on them.
 It does so by increasing:

 - knowledge of the meaning of smart motorway signs